domtunstill/robotic-vacuum/README.md

 ## Usage

-With index.txt within in the root of the directory, run the following command in the project directory:
+With index.txt within the root of the directory, run the following command in the project directory:

 ```
 $ npm start